deddu/chromatophore/README.md

 </p>

-Chromatophore is a collection of reagent components.
+Chromatophore is a collection of reusable reagent components.

+The goals of this effort are two-fold:

+  - Components should have verified functionality with advanced compilation
+  - There should be out-of-the-box support for server side rendering via Dmitri Sotnikov's [Serverside Reagent Rendering](http://yogthos.net/posts/2015-11-24-Serverside-Reagent.html)

 ## Usage